-GTR Ventures is the world’s first investment platform dedicated to trade and supply chain.
+GTR Ventures is the world’s first venture-building and investment platform specialised in trade and supply chain.

 With this vision in mind, we have identified four investment areas of focus: